DevExpress-Examples/wpf-dock-layout-manager-customize-a-dock-panels-header-and-content-elements/Readme.md

 # WPF Dock Layout Manager - Customize a DockPanel's Header and Content Elements

-This example changes appearance of the [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentPanel)'s Header and Content Elements.
-To do this, you should specify the following `DockPaneElementsThemeKey` keys:
+This example changes the appearance of the [DocumentPanel](https://docs.devexpress.com/WPF/DevExpress.Xpf.Docking.DocumentPanel)'s Header and Content Elements.
+To do this, specify the following `DockPaneElementsThemeKey` keys:

 * `<DataTemplate x:Key="{dxt:DockPaneElementsThemeKey ResourceKey=Header}">`
 * `<DataTemplate x:Key="{dxt:DockPaneElementsThemeKey ResourceKey=ContentHostTemplate}">`